ncbi/ncbi-logging/parser/README.txt

 $git checkout VDB-4214

 $make
+# there are 2 versions build: log2jsn-dbg ( debug-version ) and log2jsn-rel ( release-version )
+# the release-version is about 2.5 times faster
+# the 2 binaries are in the bin-subdirectory

 $make runtests

-$ make log2jsn_ # build ./bin/log2json

 # Command line options:

 # to process an on-premises log, 1 line per log entry (default)
-$ cat data/some_events.txt | bin/log2jsn op
+$ cat data/some_events.txt | bin/log2jsn-rel op

 # to process an aws log (default), pretty-printed
-$ cat data/aws_bucket_log.log | bin/log2jsn aws readable
+$ cat data/aws_bucket_log.log | bin/log2jsn-rel aws readable

 # to process a gcp log (default)
-$ cat data/gcp_bucket_log.log | bin/log2jsn gcp
+$ cat data/gcp_bucket_log.log | bin/log2jsn-rel gcp

-To modify the log2jsn tool, modify this file: log2jsn.cpp

-# rebuild log2jsn, amongst other things:
-$ make